How to Dry Mushrooms at Home: 3 Easy Methods Everyone Can Try

 4. Now, find yourself a nice, cool, and dry spot with good airflow.
 A screened-in porch will do wonders.
 Let them sit there for about a week or until they’re crispy and nicely evenly dry.

-Unfortunately, I don’t have my own pictures to show you better, but this stock image of air-drying morel mushrooms will do.
 The image shows how to air dry morel mushrooms at home.
 As you can see, they are not sliced evenly.
 Which I would definitely recommend.
 But they are positioned so that each of the morel mushrooms has space, no overlap, and they have plenty of air going around each of the mushrooms.

 Air drying is a traditional and natural way to preserve mushrooms without using any electricity.
 You can air dry mushrooms of any kind, but some varieties like morels, porcini mushrooms and chanterelles are particularly suited for this method.

-How to dehydrate mushrooms in oven?
+How to dry mushrooms in the oven?

 Here’s what you’ll need: